aliafani/pandas-numpy-jupyter/README.md

-echo "# pandas-numpy-jupyter"
+ "# pandas-numpy-jupyter"
 ## This Jupyter notebook contains basic tutorial for using pandas and Numpy
-## it also contains basic operation on a dataset of video games and plotting graph using matplotlib
+## It also contains basic operation on a dataset of video games and plotting graph using matplotlib